Now the new school term has started after a long break, children will be needing to get used to the new normal.

-School pupils will still be encouraged to wash their hands regularly and for children with eczema, this can cause problems.
-Excessive hand washing can cause eczema prone skin to become even dryer and the skin to flare.
+School pupils will still be encouraged to wash their hands regularly as well as use antibacterial hand gels and for children with eczema, this can cause problems.
+Excessive hand washing can cause eczema prone skin to become even dryer and the skin to flare while hand gels contain many chemicals and the harsh properties that kill germs can be tough on skin.

 The British Association of Dermatologists released advice from Professor Hywell Williams.
 His tips are: